 Sarah had grown up with violence and abuse her entire life; her mother had been in an abusive relationship with a man for nearly ten years.
 During that time, Sarah witnessed her mother and siblings being brutalized by an alcoholic stepfather, and though he never struck her, what he did do would affect her for the rest of her life.

 When Sarah grew up, she began a life of promiscuity that led to her own abusive relationship.
 Already a single mother she was constantly looking for a father for her children and if the truth were known for herself as well.
 What she met was the exact opposite of what she wanted but identical to what her mother suffered.
 Zach was perfectly charming and caring at first, they talked, laughed and really grew to care for one another.
 Until she became pregnant, at this point Zach would shove her around and over time, it escalated to beating, hair pulling, accusations and even rape.

 Sarah finally escaped Zach for the last time after her fourth child was born.
 Through the help of kind, caring and non-judgmental women at the local battered women's shelter, she reclaimed the self-worth that had been denied her most of her life.
 Counseling and a deep love for her children helped lead her out of hell and toward a better future.
 Sarah met Bill a couple of years later and he was the opposite of all the hateful, brutal men she had ever known.
 They married a few years later and though there were rough patches as she overcame pain, fear, abuse and trauma she now has a wonderful life filled with love, children and grandchildren.

 You can help others by sharing your story.
 Why?
 Your story may relate to someone different than those who relate to Sarah's story and could provide encouragement and strength to someone.

 Share Your Story

 Don't hide your success, fears, and story from others.
+Help others relate and find courage.
 Tell your domestic violence story.
-Remain anonymous if you choose.
+You may remain anonymous if you choose.

 What Other Visitors Have Said